Frequently Asked Questions

 How do I become a tax resident in Andorra?

-You can become a resident in Andorra by getting the corresponding license that in summary could be: (i) Residence permit without a permit to work; (ii) Residence permit and permit to work for your account; (iii) Residence Permit and permit to work as an employee of another company or individual.
+You can become a tax resident in Andorra by getting the corresponding license that in summary could be: (i) Residence permit without a permit to work; (ii) Residence permit and permit to work for your account; (iii) Residence Permit and permit to work as an employee of another company or individual.

 However, the residence does not mean tax residency.
 The tax residency requires more things than a simple permit.